Learn more about the limited time waiver for the Public Service Loan Forgiveness (PSLF) program.

 If you’re looking to further your education, but aren’t sure a college degree is right for you, you are not alone.
 Today, more and more people are considering short-term job training and certification programs as an alternative.
-In fact, according to the National Center for Education Statistics, U.S. schools awarded more than 1 million educational certificates in 2010-2011 alone.
+In fact, according to the National Center for Education Statistics, U.S. schools awarded almost 1 million educational certificates in 2020-2021.

 Most job training programs typically take 2 years or less to complete.
 Job training can give you both formal instruction and hands-on experience related to your career of choice—including in fields such as healthcare and computer programming.